667 Neighbor of the Beast

 Our American Strong Ale uses American two row malted barley and the darkest caramelized malts available.
 It is extravagantly hopped with four robust whole cone American hops; 68% of which are added to boil during the last fifteen minutes!
 The beer is named after two things that strike fear in those who are scared of them and such.

 Tasting notes: dark amber with a sticky-toffee colored head; malty sweetness with hints of dried fruit and burnt sugar; nicely balanced with aggressive hop flavor.
 This brew is so good it inspired a movie.

 Lily & Seamus

 Our American Wheat is a marriage of American two row malted barley, American malted white wheat, and a touch of light caramel malts.
 Three different whole cone American hops are used with restraint.
 Whilst brewing, we continually repeat "this is our delicate summer beer" lest we throw an entire bale of hops into the boil.
-Once a year we perform a secondary fermentation with Kumquats from the Selby Kumquat Orchard in Alvin.
 This beer is named after hopes and dreams.

 Tasting notes: yellow-orange with a fluffy white head; smooth & crisp with a delicious floral hoppiness and silky mouthfeel.
+The sour mash nose has a nice mixture of lacto funk and citrusy dry hop.
+Taste is light funky sour with clean bitterness.
 A wheat beer that tastes like summer...sans the skeeters.